serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 I would also like to give a shout to our open source committers - [Jon](https://twitter.com/superpatell), [Léo Pradel](https://twitter.com/leopradel), [Tim](https://github.com/timsuchanek), [Justin](https://github.com/JstnEdr),  [Dan Kreiger](https://github.com/serpentblade) and [others](https://github.com/serverless/serverless-graphql/graphs/contributors).

-Thanks [Andrea](https://twitter.com/andreapasswater) and [Saeris](https://twitter.com/Saeris) for reviewing the final draft of this post.
+Thanks [Andrea](https://twitter.com/andreapasswater) and [Saeris](https://twitter.com/Saeris) for reviewing the final draft of this post and [Rich](https://twitter.com/richbuggy) for helping me out with questions.

 Last but not the least, I would like to thank [Steven](https://twitter.com/kruken), Director of Data Engineering at Glassdoor, for introducing me to GraphQL.